UCAT (UKCAT) Summer Course

 What is UCAT?

-The University Clinical Aptitude Test (UCAT) is an aptitude test used by a consortium of UK medical and dental schools as an integral part of their selection process.
+The University Clinical Aptitude Test (UCAT) is an aptitude test used by a consortium of UK medical and dental schools in the UK, Australia and New Zealand as an integral part of their selection process.
 This consortium includes top universities like King’s College London, the University of Warwick and the University of St. Andrew’s.
+UCAT was previously known as the UKCAT.

 Candidates can take UCAT ONLY ONCE in the admission cycle.
 There are several test dates available, spanning from July to October.
 The test takes 120 minutes and consists of five parts: Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement.
 The first four parts are scored in points, while the last part is graded in bands, from Band 1 (excellent level of performance) to Band 4.